 The City Budget Office has determined the project is below the threshold for a full fiscal impact.
 A project must meet the following criteria in order for a full fiscal impact analysis:

 - a.
 Any change/size from nonresidential to residential development - b.
 Minimum of 20 acres for all other changes - c.
-Maximum of 400 acres before marginal fiscal analysis recommended concept plan amendment, and concept plan for MVS Centennial East.
+Maximum of 400 acres before marginal fiscal analysis recommended

 City Council Appointed Board/Commission/Committee Recommendation: